tanushri0609/1n2hY16EyVUZXZZX/README.md

 ## Introduction

-Our Client, an European Bank wants to improve the success rate of the calls made to the customer for investing on their deposit schemes.
-For this, Company provides us their call centre data to make a machine learning model that identify weather a customer will invest on the scheme or not.
+Our client, a European Bank wants to improve the success rate of the calls made to customers for investing in their deposit schemes.
+For this, the client has provided us their call centre data to train a model that can identify whether a customer will invest in the scheme.
 The dataset consists of 40000 rows and 14 columns.

  ## Installation

-Download Anaconda
+Download Anaconda <br>
-conda install -c anaconda jupyter conda install -c anaconda spyder
+conda install -c anaconda jupyter <br>
+conda install -c anaconda spyder <br>
-$ conda list -e > requirements.txt
+$ conda list -e > requirements.txt<br>

 ## Structure